Beats Music: Apple acquisition and shutdown

 On May 28, 2014, Apple Inc. announced it was buying both Beats Electronics and Beats Music for US$3 billion in a cash and stock deal.
 The Wall Street Journal reported that Apple had valued Beats Music at "slightly less than $500 million."
 Following the purchase, Dr. Dre and Iovine were hired as executive employees, and worked at Apple for years afterward; Beats Music CEO Ian Rogers would oversee both Beats Music and Apple's ad-supported iTunes Radio service.

 It was later reported by Business Insider that Apple was planning to merge the two services.
 Apple had hired noted British radio DJ Zane Lowe to serve as a music curator.
 It was also reported that, in negotiations with record labels for the new service, that Apple had been attempting to encourage record labels to pull their content from the free, ad-supported tiers of competing services such as Spotify in order to drive adoption of the new service, and offered an incentive to Universal Music Group to pull its content from YouTube.
-The U.S. Department of Justice and Federal Trade Commission launched an investigation into this alleged cartel in May 2015.
+The United States Department of Justice and Federal Trade Commission launched an investigation into this alleged cartel in May 2015.

 Apple Music was unveiled during Apple's Worldwide Developers Conference on June 8, 2015, and launched on June 30, 2015.
 Concurrently with the public launch of Apple Music, Beats Music was immediately discontinued; users could migrate their Beats Music subscriptions, including their account, saved playlists, and songs, to Apple Music.